 - Callaway HX Tour: One of Callaway's early answers to the Pro V1, featuring a three-piece construction and a soft cover for excellent short-game spin.

-- Callaway HEX Black Tour: A more advanced five-piece ball designed to optimize spin-through the bag - low spin on long clubs and high spin on short irons and wedges.
+- Callaway HEX Black Tour: A more advanced five-piece ball designed to optimize spin through the bag - low spin on long clubs and high spin on short irons and wedges.

-- aCallaway Chrome Soft: This hugely popular ball introduced a soft, low-compression core aimed at providing exceptional forgiveness and feel for a wide range of a swing speeds.
+- Callaway Chrome Soft: This hugely popular ball introduced a soft, low-compression core aimed at providing exceptional forgiveness and feel for a wide range of swing speeds.

-Player’s move to these advanced balls allowed him to maximize his distance as a a senior player while retaining the greenside precision that had defined his career.
+Player’s move to these advanced balls allowed him to maximize his distance as a senior player while retaining the greenside precision that had defined his career.

 What Amateurs Can Learn from Gary Player's Ball Choice

-Reading about Gary Player's equipment history isn't just a fun fact, it's a a guide for your own game.
-Here’s what you, the everyday golfer, can take away from his approach to selecting a a golf ball.
+Reading about Gary Player's equipment history isn't just a fun fact, it's a guide for your own game.
+Here’s what you, the everyday golfer, can take away from his approach to selecting a golf ball.

 1. Match the Ball to Your Game and Swing

-Player’s choices always reflected the needs of a a world-class ball-striker.
+Player’s choices always reflected the needs of a world-class ball-striker.
 When he was young and in his prime, he used high-spin balata balls that only the best could control.
 As he got older and technology evolved, he moved to balls that helped him maintain distance without sacrificing feel.

 You should do the same.
 Take an honest look at your game: